 The Battle of Stalingrad caused about two million casualties from Soviet and Axis forces and stands as one of the century's worst military disaster.
 It was one of the bloodiest battles in history and is considered as one of the major battles in the World War II.

 The Germans were surprised by the troop strength of the Red Army at Stalingrad (now Volgograd) as the Soviet Union deployed over a million soldiers in Operation Uranus to thwart the German Army inside the city.
-The Axis forces were heavily defeated by the Red Army at Stalingrad, resulting in withdrawal of their vast military force from the West to reinforce the losses in the East.
+The Axis forces were heavily defeated by the Red Army at Stalingrad, resulting in the withdrawal of their vast military force from the West to reinforce the losses in the East.

 The death toll at Stalingrad was huge, leaving about 850,000 Axis soldiers dead, missing or wounded in the battle, and more than a million Soviet soldiers downed, missing or wounded.
 Most of the civilians residing in the city also died during the combat.